Call ADT

 Testing Out ADT’s Motion Sensor

 There’s nothing much to note about the motion sensors and glass break sensors, other than they look outdated compared to Ring’s new motion sensors.
 You can see them in my Ring Alarm review.
-I prefer Ring’s small form-factor and sleek, curvy design over ADT’s rectangular and boxy design.
-That said, I don’t encourage buying a security system based on the looks of its sensors; that’s just something you might want to keep in mind.
+We prefer Ring’s small form-factor and sleek, curvy design over ADT’s rectangular and boxy design.
+That said, we don’t encourage buying a security system based on the looks of its sensors; that’s just something you might want to keep in mind.

-The best feature I found, though, was the ability of the sensors to trigger security cameras to start recording when a sensor is tripped.
+The best feature we found, though, was the ability of the sensors to trigger security cameras to start recording when a sensor is tripped.
 Automatic recordings just make it easier to review an event and see what really went down.
 Was it a masked burglar or just a raccoon?

 ADT's Glass Break Sensor